fractal13/dsu-cs-4300-ai/web/assignments.2024/assignment_030_model_search_agent.md

 * ACTIONS(s) -> list of actions allowed in state s
 * RESULT(s, a) -> state that results from action a in state s
 * GOAL-TEST(s) -> true or false, depending on the state s

+Where `s` is the state received from the gymnasium environment, and `a` is an action number used by the gymnasium environment.

 We discussed in class that some form of depth limited search would probably be most successful for this problem, with iterative deepening search probably